 Shortening and lard can be used in pastry dough but they tend to leave a greasy film behind and do not bake nearly as fluffy and flakey as butter.
 These two ingredients will likely yield more crumbly crusts with less flavor.

-The Sourdough Starter:
+The Sourdough Starter

 - You will want your starter fed in the last week to keep the sourness of the pie crust in check.

 - Remove your dough from the food processor once the butter creates a crumbly dough.
-Gently Squeeze the dough into a ball and flatten it.
+Gently squeeze the dough into a ball and flatten it.

-- Sprinkle a little flour under the dough and turn the dough disk often as it increases in size while rolling it out to prevent sticking
+- Sprinkle a little flour under the dough and turn the dough disk often as it increases in size while rolling it out to prevent sticking.

 - The finished dough circle should leave about an inch of overlap evenly around your pie edge.
 Cut off any dough longer than that and keep the scraps.
 Repair any short areas or thin spots with the scrap dough.

-To flute the dough edge:
+To flute the edge